janhiong/Social-Media-and-Suicide-Rate/README.md

-# 📱 Analyze the Impact of Social Media on Suicide Rates:
+# 📱 Analyze the Impact of Social Media on Suicide Rates
 ## A Predictive Modeling Approach

 ## 👩‍⚕️ Goals of the project